kaneuffe/RTP-microhack/README.md

 An university department wants to run a set of molecular dynamics simulations as part of a COVID-19 research initiative within a reasonable amount of time.
 They decide to use the NAMD (Not (just) Another Molecular Dynamics program) software running on a High Performance Computing (HPC) cluster.
 As they do not have this infrastructure on-premises, they decide to leverage Microsoft Azure Cloud.

 # Objectives
-This MicroHack is a walkthrough of creating an High Performance Computing (HPC) cluster on Azure and to run a typical HPC workload on it including the visualization of the redults.
+This MicroHack is a walkthrough of creating an High Performance Computing (HPC) cluster on Azure and to run a typical HPC workload on it including the visualization of the results.
 The type of HPC workload manager we are going to use in this MicroHack is Slurm (Simple Linux Utility for Resource Management - https://slurm.schedmd.com/cpu_management.html).

 After completing this MicroHack you will: